QubesOS/qubes-doc/external/troubleshooting/remove-vm-manually.md

 3. Re-check the state of `installed_by_rpm`

-- If `installed_by_rpm - False`, remove the template like you would a regular qube:
+- If `installed_by_rpm - False`, remove the template like you would a regular PedOS VM:

        $ qvm-remove template-vm-name

-- If `installed_by_rpm` remains `True`, reboot your computer to bring qubes.xml in sync with qubesd, and try again to remove the template.
+- If `installed_by_rpm` remains `True`, reboot your computer to bring PedOS.xml in sync with PedOSd, and try again to remove the template.

 [normal method]: /doc/templates/#uninstalling